Introduction : Analyzing the ‘Previous’ HTB Machine

 “Previous” is a Linux machine from Hack The Box that perfectly illustrates how modern vulnerabilities can be chained together for a full compromise.
 We will cover key techniques such as exploiting a Local File Inclusion (LFI) vulnerability in a NextJS framework, and a creative method for privilege escalation via a Terraform misconfiguration.

-Phase 1 : Reconnaissance and Enumeration
+Phase 1 : Recognition and Enumeration

 Every successful attack begins with thorough reconnaissance.
 Our first step is an nmap scan to identify open ports and running services on the target machine.